How Do I Find Out About Internships?

 We award academic credits for academic work—you should not expect UW credits just because you have an internship.
 How this translates into specific tasks depends on what you work out with your faculty mentor.
 Some ask for academic papers discussing some aspect of the internship within a disciplinary context; others ask for annotated work projects or a work diary.
 The common thread is that we ask you to somehow reflect on your internship from an academic perspective.

-What Requirements Do Geog 496 credits Count Towards?
+What Requirements Do GEOG 496 credits Count Toward?

 Is There a Maximum or Minimum Number of Allowable Internship Credits?

-You may apply up to 12 Geog 496 credits toward the overall 180 credits, but only 5 toward the Geog major.
-3 credits is the minimum in a given quarter.
+You may apply up to 12 GEOG 496 credits toward the overall 180 credits, but only 5 toward the GEOG major.
+3 credits is the minimum & 5 credits is the maximum in a given quarter.

 Can I Earn Internship Credits More Than Once?

-Yes, you may earn up to 12 Geog 496 credits by registering in more than one quarter.
+Yes, you may earn up to 12 GEOG 496 credits by registering in more than one quarter.
 You may only register for either 3, 4 or 5 credits per quarter.
-You will also need prior faculty approval each time.
+You will also need faculty approval each time.

 Cartographic applications; data preparation; learn new GIS software